danhinrichs/danhinrichs.github.io/user-authentication.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Validate painter's identity and proof of occupation -> Authorization of user and gheir permissions upon request for data<br /><br />
 ![Octocat](./oauth2.png)

-#### Login
+#### Authentication
-The flow starts with the user typing in their credentials onto the **client** application(the key unlocking the door to the house).
+The flow starts with the user typing in their credentials into the **client** application(the key unlocking the door to the house).
 These credentials are then send to an **identity provider** for verification.
 Here are some popular modern identity providers:
 <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 [KeyCloak](https://www.keycloak.org) <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 [Okta](https://www.okta.com) <br />